 Simple upgrade plan

 - Arcane Initiate is mandatory first pick in 3 or 4 players games because suffering 1 doom = loosing 3 actions

-- On the opposite, I think that all 5xp upgrades should come at the very end : since each 5xp card is no game changer, getting two 2xp cards instead is certainly better for the deck in terms of global power and consistency.
+- Since each 5xp card is no game changer, getting two 2xp cards instead is certainly better for the deck in terms of global power and consistency.

-- The advanced Wither and Sixth Sense are nuts.
+- On the opposite, advanced Wither (4) and Sixth Sense (4) are nuts.
 Go for them without waiting for Esoteric Research to pay for it (see comments of this excellent other Diana write-up)

 - Defiance (cancel + skill ; note that this still does trigger the effects on Shrivelling, Wither etc.)